The mosaic tiger inlay on the floor of the HPLFH

 Outdoor Plaza and Terrace

-A stunning new space absent from the original HPLFH footprint, which allows for gathering and community opportunities for students, visitors, and alumni who visit this iconic space.
-Sure to be a gathering place for students before and after class, the outdoor space will be ideal for tailgating as we support our favorite Tiger teams.
+A stunning new space absent from the original HPLFH footprint encourages gathering and community opportunities for students, visitors, and alumn who visit this iconic space.
+Sure to be a gathering place for students before and after class, the outdoor space is ideal for tailgating as we support our favorite Tiger teams.

 I'm interested!